Pulse Forecasting FAQ

 Forecasting the near future is more accurate than forecasting further into the future.
 95% of the forecasts match the actual outcome when forecasting 1 or 2 days into the future.
 85-90% of the forecasts match the actual outcome when forecasting 1 or 2 weeks into the future.
 We constantly work on improving accuracy.

 How Do I Find All Goals That Are Targeting a Specific Audience?

-Why Are Disabled Goals Included in the Forecasts?
+Why Are Disabled Campaigns and its Goals Included in the Forecasts?

 Why Do I Have Less Inventory in the Campaign Simulation Than in the Inventory Simulation?

 The inventory simulation report shows how much inventory there is in total, not considering campaign delivery rules and campaigns competing for the same inventory.
 Insertion policy settings limit available inventory for a specific campaign.
 For example, if there are 3 pre-rolls set for each pre-roll break, only one of the positions can be used by a campaign, but the inventory report would consider this as 3 possible impressions.

 Why Does the Progress Bar Switch from Green to Yellow?

 The projected delivery of a campaign or goal is embedded into the progress bar and updated often.
 When new information comes into the system, for example changes in traffic or newly booked campaigns, the progress bar updates accordingly.
 For example, if a large high priority campaign is booked, other campaigns which are running during the same period might not be able to deliver, and the progress bar turns yellow.

 You can use Simulation Adjustments to factor in significant anticipated or past traffic deviations in your forecasts.